-The healthcare system in the US, which works closely with private insurance companies, is extremely complex and needs a team of professionals to help manage it.
-This is Career Karma’s guide to help you learn more about what a medical coder does and what you need to do to become one.
+The healthcare system in the U.S., which works closely with private insurance companies, is extremely complex and needs a team of professionals to help manage it.
+In this guide, we’ll discuss what a medical coding specialist is, their main responsibilities at work, the job outlook for the next decade, and a step-by-step guide on how to become a medical coder.

 What Is a Medical Coder?

-A medical coder is a healthcare administrator who translates patient records, diagnoses, prescriptions, and treatment plans into universal code for insurance billing purposes.
+A medical coder is a healthcare administrator who translates patient records, diagnoses, prescriptions, and treatment plans, including the patient’s diagnosis and medical procedures, into a universal code for insurance billing purposes.

-Medical coders have to convert every aspect of a patient’s record into this code so insurance companies know how to bill patients.
-Because money is involved, medical coders need to be very careful to make sure they get the codes right every time.
+Medical coders have to convert every aspect of a patient’s record into these standardized medical codes used for billing and recordkeeping so insurance companies know how to bill patients.
+Because money is involved, medical coders need to be very diligent in their work.

 Essential Medical Coder Skills